softwaremill/sttp/docs/responses/body.md

 A number of JSON libraries are supported out-of-the-box, see [json support](../json.md).

 Sometimes it might be useful to model some http error responses right away.
-We can do that by using `either` combine with `fromStatusCodes`:
+We can do that by using `either` combined with `fromStatusCodes`:
 ```scala mdoc:compile-only
 import sttp.client._
 import sttp.model._